makhosi6/hradmin.dev/README.md

 - Fired up the database server, by running this command on root on the project. `docker-compose up -d --remove-orphans --force-recreate`

-- Build and run, `npm run build && npm start`
+- Build and run, `npm run build && npm start`, or `npm run dev` if you prefer.

 - Then visit [`http://localhost:3000`](http://localhost:3000/)